AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ### I can TDD anything

+----- Here is how I would explain TDD concisely to someone new to coding. -----

 **TDD stands for Test Driven Development.
 It means that before writing any code, we think, plan and write the result that we want to obtain.
 We focus on the simpliest next step.**

 Once the next step is defined, we write and run the test.
 Then, we read the error messages produced by our test and fix them one by one.
 The error messages drive the development of our code, this is TDD.